Below we summarize the full set

 disclosure property, an honest

-ID Token holder can demonstrate
+U-Prove Token holder can demonstrate

 this without disclosing the encoded identifier,

-but colluding ID Token holders
+but colluding U-Prove Token holders

 cannot pass the inspection.